 3 recommended wildlife locations.The species listed below are just a selection of those you may see.

 The Teton Range dominate the park’s skyline, rising to over 4,000 metres and the plains are dusted with wildflowers.
 Forests carpet the mountainsides, meadows are painted vivid colours and streams cascade down rocky canyons to crystalline lakes, while the Snake River winds its way across this amazing scene.

 Ideal for viewing: American black bear, Elk, Grey wolf, Lynx

 Excellent for: Bear watching, Birdwatching

 The Lamar Valley is located in the remote northeast corner of Yellowstone National Park, and is one of the best places to view wolves, where several packs live.
 These isolated rolling grasslands become a blanket of long grass meadows during the summer months, but are virtually inaccessible during winter.

 Ideal for viewing: Elk, Grey wolf, Canada goose, Bighorn sheep

 Yellowstone National Park is dominated by its forest covered mountains and, because of its location on the North American plate, also experiences volcanic activity in the form of geysers, of which Old Faithful is the most famous.
 This relatively unique geography has attracted over 60 different animal species.

 Ideal for viewing: American black bear, Brown bear, Elk, Grey wolf, Puma

-Amidst stunning winter scenery, with hot springs and geysers, enjoy thrilling encounters with bison, elk, big horn sheep and possibly wolves, as you experience one of North America’s finest wildlife habitats.
+Amidst stunning winter scenery, with hot springs and geysers, enjoy thrilling encounters with elk, big horn sheep and possibly wolves.
+Led by prize-winning photographer Nick Garbutt, this small group trip will reward you with images of frost-covered bison herds, coyotes and superb frozen waterfalls.

 Trip type: Group tour

 Duration exc. international flights: 15 days

-Enjoy an unforgettable winter safari that tracks and observes wolves and other wildlife in the white and silent splendours of some of North Americas greatest National Parks.
+Enjoy an unforgettable winter safari that tracks and observes wolves and other wildlife in the white and silent splendours of some of North America's greatest National Parks.
+Lamar Valley is undoubtedly one of the best places in the USA to see the elusive wolf in its natural habitat.

 Trip type: Group tour